-- Cheating Cheating includes, but is not limited to, students wrongfully giving, taking, or presenting any information or material not their own with the intent of aiding themselves or others with any academic work or misrepresenting their own or others' work product or knowledge. - Plagiarism All academic work, written or otherwise, submitted by a student to an instructor or other academic supervisor is expected to be the result of the student's own thought, research, or self-expression.
+All academic work, written or otherwise, submitted by a student to an instructor or other academic supervisor is expected to be the result of the student's own thought, research, or self-expression.
 In cases in which students feel uncertain about a question of plagiarism, they are obliged to consult the instructor on the matter prior to submitting any work.
 When students submit work purported to be their own but which in any way borrows ideas, organization, wording, or anything else from another source without appropriate acknowledgment, they are guilty of plagiarism.

-Failure to comply with Course/ Program Requirements - Students enrolled in courses offered within the College's various areas of study are provided standards of classroom conduct within the course syllabus at the discretion of the course instructor.
-Additionally, students enrolled in a selective admissions program are provided a program handbook(s) which sets forth rules and regulations which detail a student's responsibilities and conduct within the program.
-In both instances, the standards of conduct are specifically related to, and intended to ensure compliance with the academic requirements and goals of the course or program.
-Students must adhere to these conduct guidelines, as well as those outlined in the VC Student Code of Conduct, Students found quilty of violating course or program specific rules and regulations may be subject to academic misconduct sanctions to include possible withdrawal from the program.
+• Failure to Comply with Course/Program Requirements

+Students enrolled in courses offered within the College's various areas of study are provided standards of classroom conduct within the course syllabus at the discretion of the course instructor.
+Additionally, students enrolled in a selective admissions program are provided with a handbook(s) that sets forth rules and regulations that detail a student's responsibilities and conduct within the program.
+In both cases, the standards of conduct are specifically related to, and intended to ensure compliance with, the academic requirements and goals of the course or program.
+Students must adhere to these conduct guidelines as well as those outlined in the VC Student Handbook Code of Conduct.
+Students found guilty of violating course or program specific rules and regulations, as outlined in each program's student handbook, may be subject to academic misconduct sanctions to include possible withdrawal from the program.